Healthdirect Free Australian health advice you can count on.

 What is essential tremor?

 Essential tremor is a nervous system condition that causes uncontrollable shaking.
 Your hands may be affected first.
-It is not usually dangerous but can get worse over time.
-It can become severe in some people.

-What are the symptoms of essential tremor?
+What symptoms are related to essential tremor?

 Your head and voice may also be affected by essential tremor.

-• cause trouble with things like:
+Your symptoms may cause trouble with things like:

 • holding and drinking a cup of coffee